instantlinux/docker-tools/images/haproxy-keepalived/README.md

 See the [haproxy-keepalived/examples/](https://github.com/instantlinux/docker-tools/blob/master/images/haproxy-keepalived/examples) directory under this git repository to get started.

-This requires NET_ADMIN privileges.
+This requires NET_ADMIN privileges: keepalived will run as root (but you can specify user `haproxy` or `keepalived_script` for the `vrrp_script` directive); haproxy will downgrade itself to user `haproxy` after startup.
 Also, you will need the ip_vs kernel module and ip_nonlocal set on the host running docker engine:
 ```
 echo ip_vs >>/etc/modules.conf
 echo net.ipv4.ip_nonlocal_bind=1 >/etc/sysctl.d/99-haproxy.conf